 Although these certifications require you to meet certain standards and take the time to complete the certification process, the advantages to your business are worth the time and expense of doing so.
 In addition to receiving priority in federally-assisted transportation projects, your company will also benefit from the experience and exposure these programs provide, allowing you to continue to grow and expand your business more quickly.

-If you have questions about these or other possible programs in North Dakota, contact Steve Welle, an experienced business attorney at O’Keeffe O’Brien Lyson Foss in Fargo, ND.
+If you have questions about these or other possible programs in North Dakota, contact Steve Welle, an experienced business attorney at O’Keeffe O’Brien Lyson Attorneys in Fargo, ND.
 He can help you navigate the processes.
 Contact him at 701-235-8000 or 800-235-8002.